Azure/Metrics-Advisor-for-Equipment.github.io/docs/09-Best Practice.md

 Not all of the problems you’ll find are solvable with anomaly detection.
 This implies three important things:

 - You need a clear and unambiguous definition of the problem you’re trying to detect.
 It is also best if there are direct ways to measure it happening.
-The best indicators of problems are usually directly related to one or more business goals or desired outcomes.
-- To detect a more complicated problem, you might need to relate the system behavior to a known model, such as physical laws or theory or the like.
+- To detect a more complicated problem, you might need to relate the system behavior to a known model, such as rules or theory.
 If you have no model that describes how the system should behave, how do you know that your definition of a problem is correct?

 If you can get close to that, you might have a pretty good shot at using anomaly detection to solve your problem.